MintedWithLovelace/MintedWithLovelace/README.md

-# MintedWith
+# MintedWithLovelace
-A Cardano Blockchain dApp coming in Alpha, December
+Decentralized NFT launchpad and marketplace on the Cardano blockchain.
+Coming December 22, 2021.